 There are also other types of federal assistance based on aspects like career choice, where you will work, your family history, your service status, and more.
 The most important step to seeing what federal student grants you may be eligible for is to fill out the Free Application for Federal Student Aid (FAFSA).
 This form will be able to determine how in need you are for assistance.
 It is important to file your FAFSA on time because there is no substitute for this documentation.
 The best way to avoid missed deadlines to submit documentation is to make sure you know when the deadlines are.

 Understanding Different Types of Popular Grants

-The Pell Grant is one of the most popular federal grant options because it is the largest provider of student grants.
+You may be wondering, “Is the Pell Grant federal or state awarded assistance?”
+It should be known that the Pell Grant is one of the most popular federal grant options because it is the largest provider of student grants.
 These grants provide tuition help to undergraduates in financial need.
-In order to qualify for a Pell Grant, you need to demonstrate financial need, be enrolled in school, have a qualifying cost of attending school, and be enrolled yearlong as a student.
+In order to meet Pell Grant requirements, you need to demonstrate financial need, be enrolled in school, have a qualifying cost of attending school, and be enrolled yearlong as a student.
 These are some of the most important factors that dictate whether or not you will receive a Pell Grant.
 The amount of money that is granted to students changes every year.
 However, currently, a Pell Grant could be worth up to $6,395.